Periodic Euclidean Graphs on Integer Points: Introduction

 We now state the main theorem of this article.

-\begin{theo} Suppose that a uniformly discrete Euclidean graph $\cN$ is embedded in a Euclidean space of dimension $n$.
-Suppose that it is $n$-periodic and has a symmetry group $\bbbS$.
+\begin{theo} Suppose that a uniformly discrete Euclidean graph $\cN$ is embedded in a Euclidean space of dimension $d$.
+Suppose that it is $d$-periodic and has a symmetry group $\bbbS$.

 Then there is a Euclidean graph $\cN'$ embedded in the same space such that: \begin{itemize} \item $\cN'$ is isomorphic to $\cN$. \item If $V'$ is the vertex set of $\cN'$, then $V'$ is a subset of some geometric lattice.
-Viz., there exists an affine transformation $f$ such that $f[V']$ consists of integer points. \item The symmetry group $\bbbS'$ for $\cN'$ admits a subgroup isomorphic to $\bbbS$. \end{itemize} \end{theo}
+Viz., there exists an affine transformation $f$ such that $f[V']$ consists of integer points. \item The symmetry group of $\cN'$ admits a subgroup isomorphic to $\bbbS$. \end{itemize} \end{theo}

-We will gild the lily somewhat by showing that no if no two edges of $\cN$ (taking the edges here as line segments) intersect, then the same is true of the edges of $\cN'$.
+We will gild the lily somewhat by showing that if no two edges of $\cN$ (taking the edges here as line segments) intersect, then our construction permits the same to be true of the edges of $\cN'$.

 Our goal is to set up a description of the given Euclidean graph $\cN$ based on cyclic paths across labeled vertices, and then using the language of words consisting of these labels to compose a system of simultaneous equations; the solutions to these systems will define a class of Euclidean graphs -- including graphs $\cN'$ with the desired properties.
-Here is an outline of this paper. \begin{itemize} \item In Section 2, we will set up a labeling system that will look familiar to group theorists, although this article is self-contained. \item In Section 3, we will use the labels developed in Section 2 to set up the systems of simultaneous equations, and then we will demonstrate that solutions to those systems exist, and hence that the desired Euclidean graphs exist. \end{itemize} In Section 4, we will conclude with a discussion of the relationship between Theorem~\ref{main} and the ``Third Bieberbach Theorem'' (of mathematical crystallography), and a discussion of an application to computational crystallography.
-This paper is a companion of \cite{primary}, which goes into properties of the labeling system.
+Here is an outline of this paper. \begin{itemize} \item In Section~\ref{NT}, we will set up the algebraic machinery for describing walks through periodic graphs: these will consist of formal languages and assignments of isometries to words from these formal languages. \item In Section~\ref{NG}, we will use these languages set up the systems of homogeneous linear equations, taking a finite set of words and converting them, word by word, into equations.
+We will demonstrate that solutions to those systems exist, and hence that the desired Euclidean graphs exist. \end{itemize} This paper is a companion of \cite{ZC}, which introduces the underlying algorithm on which this paper was based.
+A preliminary announcement and description of the algorithm appears in \cite{mainpaper}, and some of its theoretical behavior is described in \cite{primary}.

 Since this paper lies in the intersection of several quite different fields, there is a variety of extant notations and nomenclatures.
 (See, e.g., \cite{dictionary} for a ``dictionary'' for translating back and forth between the nomenclatures of crystallography and graph theory.)
 We fix the conventions of this note as follows. \begin{itemize} \item Given groups $\bbbG, \bbbH$, let ``$\bbbG \leq \bbbH$'' mean that $\bbbG$ is a subgroup of $\bbbH$.
 If $X$ is a set, let $\Perm(X)$ be the permutation group on $X$; if $\bbbG \leq \Perm(X)$, then $\bbbG$ is a {\em group of permutations of $X$}. \begin{itemize} \item If $\bbbG$ is a group of permutations of $X$, and if $f, g \in \bbbG$, denote the composition of $f$ and $g$ by $fg$ so that $(fg)(x) = f(g(x))$ for each $x \in X$.
 Given $f, g \in \bbbG$, the {\em left conjugate} of $g$ under $f$ is ${}^f g = f g f^{-1}$; for a subgroup $\bbbH \leq \bbbG$, let ${}^f \bbbH$ be the subgroup $\{ {}^f h {:} \; h \in \bbbH \}$. \item If $\bbbG$ is a group of permutations of $X$, and if $Y \subseteq X$ and $g \in \bbbG$, let $g_Y$ be the restriction of $g$ to $Y$; let $g[Y] = \{ g(y) {:} \; y \in Y \}$.
 We will restrict $\bbbG$ to $Y \subseteq X$ to get a group acting on $Y$ as follows: